HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/staging_to_production.md

     5. Export the themes and skins from the source:

         ```
-        /opt/openliberty/wlp/usr/svrcfg/scripts/xmlaccess/xmlaccess.sh -d /opt/openliberty/wlp/usr/servers/defaultServer -out /tmp/ExportThemesAndSkins.xml.out -in /opt/openliberty/wlp/usr/svrcfg/xml-samples/ExportThemesAndSkins.xml -user wpsadmin -password wpsadmin -url http://localhost:9080/wps/config
+        dxclient xmlaccess -xmlFile ExportThemesAndSkins.xml
         ```

-Note that one could also use the "DXClient" command to do "xmlaccess".
+    This commands exports all the themes and skins from the source portal.
+It can be found on the server itself and is copied here: [ExportThemesAndSkins.xml](./ExportThemesAndSkins.xml).

-    6. Edit the output file (`/tmp/ExportThemesAndSkins.xml.out`) to remove any themes and skins not created using the Theme Manager.
+    6. Edit the output of the previous command to remove any themes and skins not created using the Theme Manager.
 This would include all themes included in the base Portal (for example, Portal 8.5 theme).
+Call this new file "ExportThemesAndSkins.xml.out"

     7. Import the resulting XML file on the target to register the new themes and skins:

         ```
-        /opt/openliberty/wlp/usr/svrcfg/scripts/xmlaccess/xmlaccess.sh -d /opt/openliberty/wlp/usr/servers/defaultServer -in /tmp/ExportThemesAndSkins.xml.out -out /tmp/ExportThemesAndSkins.xml.out.out -user wpsadmin -password wpsadmin -url http://localhost:9080/wps/config
+        dxclient xmlaccess -xmlFile ExportThemesAndSkins.xml.out
         ```

-Note that one could also use the "DXClient" command to do "xmlaccess".

 11. Set the properties required for syndication in WCM ConfigService (for example, enable member fixer to run as part of syndication).
-You can find more information about custom syndication configuration properties in [Member fixer in Syndication](https://opensource.hcltechsw.com/digital-experience/latest/manage_content/wcm_configuration/wcm_adm_tools/wcm_member_fixer/wcm_admin_member-fixer_synd/){target="_blank"}.
+You can find more information about custom syndication configuration properties in [Member fixer in Syndication](https://opensource.hcltechsw.com/digital-experience/latest/manage_content/wcm_configuration/wcm_adm_tools/wcm_member_fixer/wcm_admin_member-fixer_synd/).

+This will require a "helm chart" to be created to update the WCMConfigService properties file.
+Here is an example of that helm chart: [WCMConfigServiceHelmChart.yaml](./WCMConfigServiceHelmChart.yaml).

+Note that the actual values in the helm chart provided as an example need to match the desired values for this situation.

 12. Import XMLAccess with `baseExport.xml` into the base virtual Portal of the target system.

     Sample command:

     ```
-    /opt/openliberty/wlp/usr/svrcfg/scripts/xmlaccess/xmlaccess.sh -d /opt/openliberty/wlp/usr/servers/defaultServer -in /tmp/baseVPExportRelease.xml -out /tmp/baseVPExportRelease.xml.out -user wpsadmin -password wpsadmin -url http://localhost:9080/wps/config
+    dxclient xmlaccess -xmlFile baseVPExportRelease.xml.out
     ```

-Note that one could also use the "DXClient" command to do "xmlaccess".

-13. Deploy your DAM assets from your source environment to you target environment using DXClient.
+13. Deploy your DAM assets from your source environment to your target environment using DXClient.

     Run the following commands: